Napo2/100-Days-Python/README.md

-This is just some simple code to play around with and have some fun.
+Just some simple python code.